You are currently browsing the tag archive for the ‘ergodic theory’ tag.

 .
 However, it turns out that these are in some sense the only constraints on

 that are relevant for the limit (3).
-More precisely, if
+More precisely, if one sets

 to be the sub-algebra of